titastransport/GustiLogistics/README.md

 ### Application Features

-The app requires authentication to access, so below are sample images with notes pertaining to the most interesting and challenging parts.
+The app requires authentication to access, so below is a recap of the main sections.

 Upon **login** the app displays:
 * An indexing of all products', along with their current quantities and reorder by dates.